 |Use Response message ID||checked||You can leave JMeter to use the message identifier Response(recovery) for the correlation between the incoming message and recovered.|

 |Time(milliseconds)||2000||This timeout is used when the message is received by JMeter if nothing is recovered in time (here 2 sec), then the item is marked in error.|

 |Content||Testing point to point||This is just the content of the message.|

 |queue.Q.REQ||example.A||Correspondence between the JNDI name of the queue (Q.REQ) and the real name of the queue in ActiveMQ (example.A).|

 |Provider URL||tcp://localhost:61616||The address and port to attack ActiveMQ.|

 The following screenshot shows the above configurations −

 Now add the Listener element.
 This element is responsible for storing all of the results of your JMS requests in a file and presenting a visual model of the data.

-Return to the admin console of ActiveMQ, from this we can see message status in the queue.
+Return to the admin console of ActiveMQ.
+Here we can see the message status in the queue.